syncfusion-content/blazor-docs/blazor/media-query/break-points.md

 ### Modifying built-in breakpoints

-You can modify the query for built-in breakpoints by using the [MediaQuery](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MediaBreakpoint.html#Syncfusion_Blazor_MediaBreakpoint_MediaQuery) property of the [MediaBreakpoint](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MediaBreakpoint.html) in `SfMediaQuery` to customize the appearance of the web application depending on your needs.
+You can modify the query for built-in breakpoints by using the [MediaQuery](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MediaBreakpoint.html#Syncfusion_Blazor_MediaBreakpoint_MediaQuery) property of the [MediaBreakpoint](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.MediaBreakpoint.html) in `SfMediaQuery`.

 ```cshtml